pfurpass/DropLink/README.md

 - The repo tracks `.env.example`, not `.env`.
 Do not commit real secrets.
 - Rotate `JWT_SECRET` before any production use — all existing tokens become invalid on change (that's by design).
 - The default `admin / admin` credentials exist only so the first login works.
 Change the password or create a new admin and delete the default via the Users tab.
+- When a share is password-protected **and** sent by email, the password is included in the email body in plaintext.
+That's convenient but defeats the point of a password if the inbox is compromised — consider leaving the email password-free and delivering the password over a different channel.
+- Admin can reset or remove a share's password from the Shares tab, but the original password is never revealed — it's one-way hashed.